basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 node additions and removals by the explicit node join and leave methods and temporary node failures are detected by the individual nodes when they fail to communicate with others (while forwarding requests).

-# Riak does not randomly assign vnodes, but rather, iterates through the list of partitions, assigning
-# them to nodes in a round-robin style.
+> Riak follows the same mechanism, by manually triggering permanent ring state changes, and gossiping the new state.

-<h2>4.9 Adding/Removing Storage Nodes</h2>
+### 4.9 Adding/Removing Storage Nodes

 When a new node (say X) is added into the system, it gets assigned a number of tokens that are randomly scattered on the ring.
 For every key range that is assigned to node X, there may be a number of nodes